open-neuromorphic/open-neuromorphic.github.io/content/english/blog/northpole-ibm-neuromorphic-ai-hardware/index.md

 neurons, where each neuron is hardwired to a fixed set of synaptic weights.
 Directly following this architectural construct leads to an inefficient use of inorganic silicon, which is suitable for fewer and faster digital neurons.
-Reconfigurability resolves this key dilem- ma by storing weights and programs just once in the distributed memory and reconfiguring the weights during the execution of each layer using one NoC and reconfiguring the programs before the start of the layer using another NoC.
+Reconfigurability resolves this key dilemma by storing weights and programs just once in the distributed memory and reconfiguring the weights during the execution of each layer using one NoC and reconfiguring the programs before the start of the layer using another NoC.
 Stated differently, these two NoCs serve